Sathwik-07/My-College-Wesite-using-Angular/README.md

 ## Build

-Run `ng build` command to produce the project files as output in the production mode .
-The build artifacts will be stored in the `dist/` directory.
+use ng build --prod --base-href=/My-College-Website-using-Angular/ command for building in production

 ## Running unit tests